SangivGiovanni/Job-Hunting-Web-Scraper/README.md

 This program scrapes information from the monster and indeed website to find you the most suited jobs you are looking for.
 Input field, location and job role to find jobs you can apply to all in one place.

-Download and run the WebScraper.py file to find jobs!
+Download BackEnd files and run WebScraper.py to find jobs!

+(note: front end still being developed)